When you run any department, how do you know if you’re doing a good job?

 And you can further click on each thing on the list to get an even more detailed breakdown.

 With all of this data at your disposal, it gets much easier to define metrics you want to track.

 Equipment and Asset downtime

-One of the most beneficial features of CMMS is that it offers its users thorough historic information on asset history and performance.
+One of the computerized maintenance management system most beneficial features is that it offers its users thorough historical information on asset history and performance.
 On the CMMS dashboard, you can easily see the level of downtime for particular equipment.
 Other information you can track includes the number of assets currently in operation, those nearing a breakdown – as well as all out of service machines.

 All this information helps you to define measurable metrics you can use to track KPIs related to equipment downtime.

-With a CMMS, you can easily avoid major inventory issues like overstocking, or stock-out during critical periods.
+With CMMS software, you can easily avoid major inventory issues like overstocking or stock-out during critical periods.
 This is achievable by tracking inventory KPIs and associated metrics such as stock-out, inventory accuracy, reorder point, slow-moving parts percentage, obsolete parts percentage, and more.